joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

 * No more than 5 applications per Virtual Machine deployed at a time
 * The maximum size of the application is 1 GB
 * You can't have multiple versions of the same application installed on a Virtual Machine, a newer version will supersede an older version either via an upgrade command or complete reinstall.

+In this article, we are going to deploy the Datto Remote Management & Monitoring Agent to a Windows Server 2022 Virtual Machine, this agent is a simple executable that installs on a virtual machine and allows remote access and management of a virtual machine, without requiring any other form of connectivity _(Azure Bastion, RDP via Public IP, Site to Site VPN etc)_ for an MSP _(Managed Service Provider)_ using the Datto toolset, the same concept can be applied to any application.